vivekdongare81/Food-O-Holic/README.md

 # Food-O-Holic
-An Food Ordering website based on JSPs and Java Servelets with MySQL Connectivity using JDBC.
+An Food Ordering website based on Java Servlets and JSPs with MySQL Connectivity using JDBC. 🍴

 < Views >